 - Joining a proper swim club/ getting coaching.

-- Swimming gear such as fins, snorkel, paddles, pool buoy, kickboard, and wet bag.
+- Swimming gear such as fins, snorkel, paddles, pool buoy, kickboard, and a swim bag.

 Out of the above-mentioned things, the coaching is probably going to be the most expensive part whether you swim competitively or recreationally.
 A nice thing about paying for coaching though is that you’ll also most likely get a nice facility to train at as part of the package.